-You’re less likely to experience a crash if you’re taking the medication as prescribed.
-Serious crashes generally occur when the doses are too high or when you are taking someone else’s prescription.
+For one, take your medication exactly as your doctor prescribes.
+Concerta is usually taken once per day in the morning.
+You’re less likely to have a crash if you take the medication as prescribed.
+Don’t take more than your prescription says to take.
+Serious crashes generally occur when your dose is too high or when you take someone else’s prescription.

 - feelings of depression

 If you’re already depressed or suicidal, stopping Concerta abruptly could be more serious for you.
 In very rare cases, it could cause a psychotic episode.Stopping Concerta should be done slowly and under your doctor’s care.
 This allows your body to get used to the changes in norepinephrine and dopamine levels in your brain.

 If you want to stop taking Concerta, talk to your doctor.
 They will help you taper off the drug to help prevent withdrawal symptoms.

 In addition to a crash or withdrawal, Concerta can cause side effects.
 Some of its more common side effects include:

 - weight loss